pepkit/pepspec/docs/looper/tutorial/metadata.md

 ## Why is this useful?

 In this simple example, we don't benefit much from using the derived columns.
 But in a real-world case, things can get much more complicated.
-Paths start to get really long and unweildy.
+Paths start to get really long and unwieldy.
 They might point to different places.
 File systems can change, necessitating adjusting lots of variables.
 For more information and a more detailed example, see: [How to eliminate paths from a sample table](../../spec/howto-eliminate-paths.md).